Trump disavows 'send her back' rally chant, many Republicans alarmed

 In remarks later to reporters, Omar slammed the president, saying “he’s spewing his fascist ideology on stage, telling U.S. citizens to go back because they don’t agree with his detrimental policies for our country.”

-Fear of retribution from Trump, who readily inveighs on Twitter against almost anyone he perceives as an opponent, has kept most Republicans quiet since he took power in January 2017.
-But as of Thursday, more than 40 of the 250 Republicans in Congress had criticized him over his attacks.
+As of Thursday, more than 40 of the 250 Republicans in Congress had criticized Trump over his attacks.

 Republican Senator Mitt Romney, asked about the “send her back” chant, said, “It’s very unfortunate for our country. ...
 And I’m glad the president has spoken out against it.”